jesperekerling/react-ecommerce/README.md

-# React Ecommerce Mockup
+# React Ecommerce

-This is a ecommoerce mockup in React/Vite + Tailwind and some other extension.
+This is a ecommerce in React/Vite + Tailwind and some other extension.
 It is also a part of my JavaScript 2 course in my Front End Developer studies at KYH (kyh.se).
-This app is built connected to our teachers Vercel App.
-So the API might stop working in the future.
+This app is connected to a API I have also built (check demo + documentation here: https://ecommerce-api.ekerling.com/ or Github: https://github.com/jesperekerling/ecommerce-api)

 In this project we are building a ecommerce website with these features:
 - Product listing